bunsenmcdubbs/bunsenmcdubbs.github.io/_drafts/reflections-2017.md

 <hr>

-Sometime at the end of the summer (likely on my flight from San Francisco to Atlanta) I wrote this list of thoughts, advice received, and lessons from the summer:
+Sometime at the end of the summer (likely on my flight from San Francisco to Atlanta) I jotted down this list of thoughts, advice received, and lessons from the summer:

 >Reflections.
 In bullet form.
 >